-Since late 2019, some leaseholders have had difficulties in obtaining mortgages due to lenders and valuers requiring independent certification that buildings in which properties they are trying to buy, sell, staircase or remortgage meets the requirements of the government’s building safety guidance with respect to the building’s external wall system.
+Since late 2019, some leaseholders have had difficulties in obtaining mortgages due to lenders and valuers requiring independent certification that buildings in which properties they are trying to buy, sell, staircase or remortgage meet the requirements of the government’s building safety guidance with respect to the building’s external wall system.

 This page provides more information about Metropolitan Thames Valley’s (MTVH) approach to this issue and where you can go for more support.